TomLent1/GHScrunch/README.md

 - "Classification not possible" - This means that there were no data with which to evaluate the substance.
 Different from "Not classified."
 - "Not applicable" - Classification criteria are not applicable to this substance.

-The hazard statement fields could be informative, but I still need to figure out what to do with them.

 ### Republic of Korea: GHS Classifications ###